Dave9400/HODLRaceDAO/REMIX_DEPLOYMENT_GUIDE.md

 │ CONTRACT                       ▼    │
 ├─────────────────────────────────────┤
 │ ❌ IERC20 - interfaces/IERC20.sol   │ <-- DON'T SELECT THIS
-│ ✅ NASCORNClaim - NASCORNClaim.sol  │ <-- SELECT THIS ONE!
+│ ✅ APEXClaim - APEXClaim.sol  │ <-- SELECT THIS ONE!
 └─────────────────────────────────────┘
 ```